 - Add the egg and lemon extract.
 Beat with an electric mixer for about 30 seconds, until it looks smooth and kind of like whipped butter (see post for details/pictures).
 Make sure to scrape down the sides of the bowl to make sure everything is mixed in well.

 - Slowly incorporate the dry mixture a heaping ¼ cup at a time.
 Beat on low with an electric mixer.
 Once the first ¼ cup is combined, add the next, and continue the process until you have used all of the flour mixture.
-The dough may look slightly dry at this point.

 - Roll out the dough to ¼" thickness.
 See the post for details on my favorite (and easy clean-up method) for rolling out cookie dough.